Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Abstract

 \section{Abstract}

 Theoretical results on water waves almost always start by assuming irrotationality of the flow in order to simplify the formulation.
-In this work, we investigate the well-foundedness of this hypothesis via numerical simulations of the free-surface Navier-Stokes equation.
-We show that, in the presence of a non-flat bottom, a gravity wave can shed vortex pairs, or modons, from the bottom boundary layer into the bulk flow.
-As these eddies approach the free surface they modify the shape of the wave.
-It is found that this perturbation is singular and does not vanish with the viscosity.
+In this work, we investigate the well-foundedness of this hypothesis via numerical simulations of the free-surface Navier-Stokes equations.

+We show that, in the presence of a non-flat bathymetry, either angular or smooth, a gravity wave of finite amplitude can shed vortex pairs from the bottom boundary layer into the bulk of the flow.
+As these eddies approach the free surface they modify the shape of the wave. {It is found that this perturbation does not vanish as the Reynolds number is increased.
+The vanishing viscosity limit of water waves is therefore singular when no-slip boundary conditions are enforced on the bottom}.